Warzone2100/warzone2100/README.md

 After the liberation of the Warzone 2100 source-code on December 6th, 2004, all proprietary technologies have been replaced with open-source counterparts.

-Right now supported platforms are Linux and Windows.
-It should be possible to build it on MacOS X, and there are reports that Warzone 2100 is working on BSD, too.
+Right now supported platforms are Linux, Windows, and macOS.
+There are reports that Warzone 2100 is working on BSD, too.

 Reporting bugs
 --------------